JanoschMenke/metis/README.md

 | <strong>training_data_path</strong> | str                       | True       | ...       |
 | <strong>ECFP</strong>               | <a href="#ecfpconfig">ECFPConfig</a> | True       | ...       |

 - `use_oracle_score` instead of using the feedback directly to train the reward model, one can use the oracle model to score molecules liked by the user.
-The reward model is then trained on the predicitons of the oracle rather than on the direct feedback.
-This mimics a active learning scenario where the chemist can chose which molecules he wants to biologically validate
+The reward model is then trained on the predictions of the oracle rather than on the direct feedback.
+This mimics an active learning scenario where the chemist can choose which molecules he wants to biologically validate